-READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Informationa Text ELA-Literacy.RI.4.1 Key Ideas and Details - Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+READING P PLUS EXEMPLARS STANDARD CLUSTER ALIGNMENT READING STEM WRITING PROMPT Informationa l Text CCSS.ELA-Literacy.
+RI.4.1 Key Ideas and Details Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
 Standard met According to the selection, which two of the following statements are correct?
 Write a speech for a character in a selection you read in which the character describes his or her life, home, and the things he or she likes to do.
-ELA-Literacy.RI.4.2 Key Ideas and Details - Determine the main idea of a text and explain how it is supported by key details; summarize the text.
+CCSS.ELA-Literacy.
+RI.4.2 Key Ideas and Details Determine the main idea of a text and explain how it is supported by key details; summarize the text.
 Standard met Sam's parents decided to leave their village.
 What is the main reason they left?
 Did the title of this selection provide you with clues about the selection's main idea?
 Why or why not?
-ELA-Literacy.RI.4.3 Key Ideas and Details - Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific information in the text.
+CCSS.ELA-Literacy.
+RI.4.3 Key Ideas and Details Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific information in the text.
 Standard met According to the selection, which two of the following statements are correct?
 Write a speech for a character in a selection you read in which the character describes his or her life, home, and the things he or she likes to do.
-ELA-Literacy.RI.4.4 Craft and Structure - Determine the meaning of general academic and domain-specific words or phrases in a text relevant to a grade 4 topic or subject area.
-Standard met Read this excerpt from the selection.
-Which of the following best described the meaning of the word "apt"?
-Choose a selection that included some unfamiliar vocabulary.
-Replace the unfamiliar words with synonyms that are easier to understand yet still convey the same meaning.
-ELA-Literacy.RI.4.5 Craft and Structure - Describe the overall structure (e.g., chronology, comparison, cause/effect, problem/solution) of events, ideas, concepts, or information in a text or part of a text.
+CCSS.ELA-Literacy.
+RI.4.5 Craft and Structure Describe the overall structure (e.g., chronology, comparison, cause/effect, problem/solution) of events, ideas, concepts, or information in a text or part of a text.
 Standard met What is the relationship between the two sentences in this excerpt?
 Explain an author's use of description in a selection, and how the description shaped the way you viewed and understood the person, object, or event described.
-ELA-Literacy.RI.4.7 Integration of Knowledge and Ideas - Interpret information presented visually, orally, or quantitatively (e.g., in charts, graphs, diagrams, time lines, animations, or interactive elements on Web pages) and explain how the information contributes to an understanding of the text in which it appears.
+CCSS.ELA-Literacy.
+RI.4.7 Integration of Knowledge and Ideas Interpret information presented visually, orally, or quantitatively (e.g., in charts, graphs, diagrams, time lines, animations, or interactive elements on Web pages) and explain how the information contributes to an understanding of the text in which it appears.
 Standard met Look at this image.
 Based on what you read in the selection, why is this a risk to humans?
 Choose an image from an non-fiction selection you have read.
 Create a list of all the information visible in the image that supports the facts presented in the selection.